Charts

 Permanent residents and citizenship

-Permanent residence is usually the step before citizenship.
+Permanent residence is the pipeline to future citizenship.

 The permanent program admits people for long-term settlement.
 Citizenship conferrals show how many people formally became Australian citizens in a given year.
-The two flows are connected over time, but they should not be expected to match in the same financial year.
+The two flows are connected over time, but citizenship numbers are a lagged outcome of earlier migration decisions, eligibility rules, and personal choice.

 Permanent program outcomes vs citizenship conferrals